ULA Frequently Asked Questions

-We ask permission before hand.
-Curriculum is designed around youth development model, when we use outside entities their curriculum is pre-approved.
-Anything we feel is questionable (sex ed, anatomy, puberty, etc) ULA will ask permission from parents.
+We ask for your permission before-hand.
+Our curriculum is designed around our youth development model.
+When we work with outside entities, their curriculum is pre-approved.
+When we feel the subject matter may elicit parental concern (sex ed, anatomy, puberty, etc), we will seek parental permission.

 How is social activism topics incorporated into the curriculum?

-Our curriculum is social-justice based highlighting current events, going on in the community and society.
+Our curriculum is social-justice based, highlighting current events in the community and larger society.
 We teach social justice through a gender-race-class lens and encourage students to think critically about systems they interact with on a daily basis.